QinlinChen/QinlinChen.github.io/index.md

 ## About

-I received my B.S. degree in computer science and technology from Nanjing University in 2020, and I am studying for a M.Sc. degree in the [Pascal Research Group](https://pascal-group.bitbucket.io/) at Nanjing University.
+I received my B.S. degree in computer science and technology from Nanjing University in 2020, and I am studying for a Ph.D. degree in the [Pascal Research Group](https://pascal-group.bitbucket.io/) at Nanjing University.
 I am supervised by [Yue Li](https://yuelee.bitbucket.io/) (李樾).
 I have my interest in programming languages, software reliability methods, and distributed systems.

 ## Education

 - Nanjing University (2020.09 - )
-  - Studying for a M.Sc.
+  - Studying for a Ph.D.
 Degree in Computer Science and Technology.
 - Nanjing University (2016.09 - 2020.07)
   - Recevied a B.S.
 Degree in Computer Science and Technology.